About

 In addition, the Commonwealth will also provide care and housing for children.
 Massachusetts offers a variety of services for unaccompanied youth (age 24 and younger).

 For adults without children, the Commonwealth provides homeless shelters which separate adults by gender.
-The homeless shelters closest to Groton are:
+The homeless shelters closest to Groton is:

 - Lowell Transitional Living Center